-- Assistance to Small Businesses: For the second program year in a row, the Small Business Development Center experienced a large increase in demand for their counseling and training opportunities in response to the ongoing pandemic.
-They assisted 272 small business during the year, far exceeding their goal of 105. - Five non-profit organizations received funding for Public Service Activities and in total, provided services for 523 individuals. - Chico Housing Action Team transitioned 15 individuals from homelessness into transitional housing. - Chico Meals on Wheels provided meals to 320 home-bound citizens. - Catalyst Domestic violence Services was able to assist 55 individuals, which was lower than expected due to COVID restrictions and needing to keep the shelter numbers low for social distancing. - Community Action Agency was able to assist 45 families at their transitional housing facility, Esplanade House.
-COVID affected their service delivery model to allow for social distancing, which reduced the number of members receiving services.
+- Assistance to Small Businesses: For the third year in a row, the Small Business Development Center experienced a significant increase in demand for their counseling and training opportunities and assisted 206 small business during the year, far exceeding their goal of 75. - Five non-profit organizations received funding for Public Service Activities and in total, provided services for 641 individuals. - Chico Housing Action Team transitioned 18 homelessness individuals into transitional housing. - Chico Meals on Wheels provided meals to 302 home-bound seniors and those with disabilities. - Catalyst Domestic Violence Services was able to assist 60 individuals. - Innovative Health Care Services (Peg Taylor Center) assisted 45 individuals through their adult day health care program (both in person and remotely). - Jesus Center assisted 216 individuals at their congregate emergency shelter.